Adapted in part from the Introduction to: The End of Materialism by Charles Tart, PhD

 One physicist who instead of denying that there is a problem has taken the challenge seriously.
 David Deutsch is an advocate for the multiverse or many worlds theory as a way of explaining away the apparent role of consciousness in quantum wave collapses.
 The multiverse theory would seem to provide continued support for the primacy of matter.
 Deutsch suggests that consciousness only appears to collapse a wave when observing it.
 He argues that when a wave of possibilities collapses ALL the possibilities manifest but each one in a different universe.
 The apparent single outcome observed is not the product of the observation but a random collapse associated with many outcomes of which only one is manifest in this universe.
 Thus, the apparent role of consciousness in wave collapse is an illusion.

 It would appear that the primacy of consciousness is a simpler explanation than an infinite number of universes.
-Could there really be a universe where my wife decided, a few months ago, to buy a blue Hyundai and another where she decided to buy a red Hyundai?
+Could there really be a universe where my wife decided, a few months ago, to buy a blue car and another where she decided to buy a red car?
 Perhaps, but the infinite possibilities this implies is mind boggling.
 Finally, as clever as Deutsch’s hypothesis is it seems to me that one could argue that the so called “random” collapse into multiple outcomes in multiple universes can still be attributed to observation since I know of no reported instances when observation isn’t associated with collapse.
 If the collapse was truly random, wouldn’t there be times when observation wasn’t accompanied by collapse?
 In any event, Deutsch’s explanation doesn’t seem to provide an accounting for psi phenomena.

 There is another conception offered by the late David Bohm who proposed a reformulation of quantum theory.
 Bohm’s reformulation subsumes both top down causation and bottom up causation.
 To keep it simple, Bohm proposes an implicate order existing in the quantum field and an explicate order existing in the material world, which is an extension of the quantum field.
 The implicate order provides formative causation or top down causation by unfolding its forms into the explicate order.
-The explicate order provides feedback by enfolding information back into the implicate order potentially modifying the form or bottom up causation.
+The explicate order provides feedback by enfolding information back into the implicate order potentially modifying its subsequent explication; i.e., bottom up causation.
 Consciousness and matter form an interacting unit or loop.
 I suppose consciousness is still primary over matter in this model but it offers a causative role for both.
 It seems clear that under this model an explanation for psi is also a possibility.

 Regardless of the view taken, we are left with the mystery of mysteries — the origination of matter or consciousness, which remains unanswered and perhaps is unanswerable.
 A question before which the human mind stands in awe.
 To quote the late Albert Einstein, “The most beautiful and most profound emotion we can experience is the sensation of the mystical…without it [one] is as good as dead.”

-The evolution of consciousness that I’ve referred to in the title of other pieces (here and here) about a process.
+The evolution of consciousness that I’ve referred to in the title of other pieces (here and here) is about a process.
 It is an ongoing process that in the view of some can spread over many lifetimes.
 It can never, in any absolute sense, come to a conclusion because the possibilities for spiritual growth may be virtually infinite.
-By spiritual growth I mean development of one’s consciousness in ways that lead to an experience of connectedness with a larger reality that yields a more comprehensive understanding of the essence of one’s being and the reality in which we live.
+By spiritual growth I mean development of one’s consciousness in ways that lead to an experience of connection with a larger reality that yields a more comprehensive understanding of the essence of one’s being and the reality in which we live.

 It can be argued that the whole of human motivation and action is predicated upon what one believes.
 By way of an analogy, think of the brain as the processing chips in a computer and the mind as the software all of which depends upon the operating system.
 I would suggest that our mind functions according to a belief system, which is similar to an operating system in a computer.
 If you change the operating system on a computer from Windows to Linux, the computer will perform differently.
 It will still be a computer and it will still have the limitations inherent in its hardware but it will use some capabilities differently and will have access to some capabilities that were previously unused and may lose access to still other capabilities.
 If computers aren’t your thing, here is another but weaker analogy.
-Think about the output from your DVD player (hardware) when your change the DVD disc (software) from one of a traditional, small screen, black and white movie with monaural sound to a disc containing a modern, widescreen, color movie with stereo sound.
+Think about the output from your DVD player (hardware) when your change the DVD disc (software) from one of an older, small screen, black and white movie with monaural sound to a disc containing a modern, widescreen, color movie with stereo sound.
 The DVD player hasn’t changed but the output has been significantly affected by a change in the software.
 We all have a belief system.
 Just as you can change the operating system on your computer, you can change or modify your belief system.
 Such change is not always easy, nor without difficulties but it can also be quite self-enhancing.
 In fact, there is little reason to prefer one system of personal beliefs over another, except for how well the system works for you.
-It can be argued that any system of belief that doesn’t lead to coercion or violence toward others, for egotistical reasons, and is self-affirming is a personally valid belief system.
+It can be argued that any system of belief that doesn’t lead to coercion or violence toward others and is self-affirming is a personally valid belief system.

 What is a belief system?
 A belief system is a set of filters through which we process experience and thereby come to an understanding of events.
 The late psychologist George Kelly called these filters personal constructs.
 Kelly believed that we have what he calls a core construct with subsidiary constructs that are superordinate and subordinate to one another.
 A given set of beliefs would then create a pyramid of constructs or filters, not unlike a flow chart for a chain of command.
 When there is a conflict between beliefs, a superordinate belief will take precedence over a subordinate belief, at least in a functional system.
 Another psychologist, Robert Hogan, suggests in his socioanalytic theory that most people have one of two constructs that underlie their beliefs about morality, which he characterizes as personal conscience and social responsibility.
 In the former, the superordinate belief is that people are inherently good and that injustice arises from oppressive social institutions.
 In the latter, the superordinate belief is that people are inherently bad and that social institutions protect people from injustice.